cdfq384903/MonotonicOptimalBinning/README.md

 The `output_file` argument defines the output file path which will be export split rule.
 For example, in MainMonotonicFirstBining.sas script you can try /home/u60021675/output/.
 It means the exportSplitRule macro will export split rule on /home/u60021675/output/.

 #### Output
-The output of runing exportSplitRule macro.
+The output of `%exportSplitRule()` macro.
 It shows the binning split rule which was discretized.
 <p align="center">
   <img src="https://github.com/cdfq384903/MonotonicOptimalBinning/blob/main/doc/snapshot/exportSplitRule.jpg" alt=""/>
 </p>